stoikerty/further-tech-test/Readme.md

 - all date/time pairs are converted to UK time during the processing except signUp. this could be done differently though
 - decided not to add tests for other utils for now.
 The `convertToDateTime.test.ts`-test file should be sufficient to determine my general approach to testing (test main paths of method, test some edge-cases, test for errors)

+### Creating a Frontend UI
+- moved over project to use Next.js, starting with a blank base to work from